-\$11-D Qualifications for comprehensive public funding. (a) A candidate is eligible to seek comprehensive public funding for the primary election campaign period if the candidate:
+11 §11-D Qualifications for comprehensive public funding.
+12 (a) A candidate is eligible to seek comprehensive public 13 funding for the primary election campaign period if the 14 candidate:

-15 (1) Resides in the respective district from which election 16 is sought as of the date of the filing of nomination 17 papers for the primary election in the general 18 election year in which the candidate seeks to be 19 nominated or elected; 20 (2) Is a registered voter in the district from which election is sought;
+15 (1) Resides in the respective district from which election 16 is sought as of the date of the filing of nomination 17 papers for the primary election in the general 18 election year in which the candidate seeks to be 19 nominated or elected; 20 (2) Is a registered voter in the district from which

+21 election is sought;

-1 (3) Files a declaration of intent to seek comprehensive 2 public funding with the commission between December 1 3 of the year prior to the general election year and 4 thirty days before the closing date to file nomination 5 papers to run for the office for which the candidate 6 intends to seek election; 7 (4) Collects qualifying contributions and names in 8 accordance with section 11-F; 9 (5) Accepts, for the office for which the candidate 10 intends to seek election, only the following 11 contributions before applying for certification as a 12 comprehensive publicly-funded candidate: 13 (A) Seed money contributions, until the candidate 14 files a declaration of intent to seek 15 comprehensive public funding; and 16 (B) Qualifying contributions that shall be accepted 17 only after filing the declaration of intent to 18 seek comprehensive public funding; 19 (6) Files an application for certification for 20 comprehensive public funding with the commission; and
+1 (3) Files a declaration of intent to seek comprehensive 2 public funding with the commission between December 1 3 of the year before the general election year and 4 thirty days before the closing date to file nomination 5 papers to run for the office for which the candidate 6 intends to seek election; 7 (4) Collects qualifying contributions and names in 8 accordance with section 11-F; 9 (5) Accepts, for the office for which the candidate 10 intends to seek election, only the following 11 contributions before applying for certification as a 12 comprehensive publicly-funded candidate: 13 (A) Seed money contributions, until the candidate 14 files a declaration of intent to seek 15 comprehensive public funding; and 16 (B) Qualifying contributions that shall be accepted 17 only after filing the declaration of intent to 18 seek comprehensive public funding; 19 (6) Files an application for certification for 20 comprehensive public funding with the commission; and

 1 (7) Agrees to comply with contribution and expenditure 2 restrictions in accordance with section 11-I and with 3 other program requirements, if certified pursuant to 4 this subpart.
-5 (b) A candidate is qualified to seek comprehensive public 6 funding f or the general election campaign period if the 7 candidate : 8 (1) Was certified as a comprehensive publicly-funded 9 candidate during the primary election campaign period 10 immediately preceding the general election in which 11 the funds under this subpart are provided; 12 (2) Continues to meet the requirements of this subpart; 13 and 14 (3) Received a sufficient number of votes to appear on the 15 ballot in the general election or is otherwise 16 certified by the county clerk to be placed on the 17 ballot in the general election.
-18 §11- E Seed money contributions; limitations on use of seed 19 money; pe nalties. (a) The use of seed money shall be limited 20 to expend itures necessary to determine whether sufficient support exists for a candidate to run for office as a comprehensive publicly-funded candidate.
+A candidate is qualified to seek comprehensive public 5 (b) funding for the general election campaign period if the 6 7 candidate: (1) Was certified as a comprehensive publicly-funded 8 9 candidate during the primary election campaign period 10 immediately preceding the general election in which 11 the funds under this subpart are provided; 12 (2) Continues to meet the requirements of this subpart; 13 and (3) Received a sufficient number of votes to appear on the 14 ballot in the general election or is otherwise 15 certified by the county clerk to be placed on the 16 17 ballot in the general election.
+S11-E Seed money contributions; limitations on use of seed 18 money; penalties. (a) The use of seed money shall be limited 19 20 to expenditures necessary to determine whether sufficient support exists for a candidate to run for office as a comprehensive publicly-funded candidate.

-The amount of seed money received, expended, or both, 3 (b) 4 by a candidate seeking eligibility for comprehensive public 5 funding shall not exceed \$5,000, or five per cent of the maximum amount of funds to be distributed to a certified candidate for 6 7 the office sought, whichever is greater.
-Seed money shall include any personal funds, surplus campaign funds, or 8 9 contributions received from individuals in an aggregate amount no greater than \$250 each that the candidate may choose to use.
-10 11 A candidate seeking eligibility for comprehensive public funding shall not accept contributions of seed money from any individual 12 whose contributions are prohibited under subpart E. A candidate 13 14 shall issue a receipt to all contributors whose seed money the 15 candidate has accepted.
+3 The amount of seed money received, expended, or both, (b) 4 by a candidate seeking eligibility for comprehensive public 5 funding shall not exceed \$5,000, or five per cent of the maximum 6 amount of funds to be distributed to a certified candidate for 7 the office sought, whichever is greater.
+Seed money shall 8 include any personal funds, surplus campaign funds, or 9 contributions received from individuals in an aggregate amount 10 no greater than \$250 each that the candidate may choose to use.
+11 A candidate seeking eligibility for comprehensive public funding 12 shall not accept contributions of seed money from any individual 13 whose contributions are prohibited under subpart E. A candidate 14 shall issue a receipt to all contributors whose seed money the 15 candidate has accepted.